Rakhee06/Weather-Forecasting/README.md

 # Weather-Forecasting
 # README #

-This repository contains code related the AI Team project for Team #3
+This repository contains code related to implement Markov blanket and Scalable and Accurate Online Aproach Algotithm to get the most relevant features and was evaluated using different classification model.
+This was done as a project for Artificial Intelligence course in Fall 2017.

 ### What is this repository for? ###